Not a Member?

 to a friend, relative, colleague or yourself.

 We do not record any personal information entered above.

 Topical ophthalmic agentLymphocycte function-association antigen-1 antagonistUsed for dry eye disease

-Instill 1 drop into each eye twice daily (approximately 12 hours apart).
+1 drop in each eye twice daily, approximately 12 hours apart.

 2 drops/day in each eye.

 17 years: 2 drops/day in each eye.< 17 years: Safety and efficacy have not been established.

 Safety and efficacy have not been established.